 Hearings on H.R.
 5423 at 666 (statement of Preston Arkwright, President of Georgia Power Company) (emphasis added).

-2. FERC’s Jurisdiction Over Interstate Transmissions for Retail Sales Is Not Limited to Transmissions That Are Unbundled for Pricing Purposes.
+2. FERC’s Jurisdiction Over Interstate Transmission for Retail Sales Is Not Limited to Transmission That Are Unbundled for Pricing Purposes.

 Section 201(b) also contains no words limiting FERC’s transmission jurisdiction to transmission for unbundled sales.
 Indeed, there is nothing in the statutory language suggesting that FERC’s transmission jurisdiction is in any way qualified by or related to the terms on which the transmitted electric energy is sold.
 Moreover, this Court’s interpretation of the parallel NGA provision in the LP&L case is again squarely in point.
 The gas sales at issue in LP&L were “direct” retail sales by the pipeline-owning utility, the equivalent of “bundled” retail sales by a transmission-owning electric utility.
-This Court rejected the contention that there was any exception from the FPC’s transmission jurisdiction for direct sales.
+[This is a great argument … I think it can be further supplemented by reviewing FERCs actions in order 636.
+The Commission unbundled all interstate gas transmission, including direct sales, it found that it needed to fully unbundle pipeline sales in order to fulfill its obligations under the NGA (I believe they made this point), and its action was upheld on appeal] This Court rejected the contention that there was any exception from the FPC’s transmission jurisdiction for direct sales.
 See 406 U.S. at 636-37.
 Neither FERC nor the Court may ignore the words of the statute or the interpretation placed on them by this Court.
 See Maislin Indus., U.S., Inc. v.
 Primary Steel, Inc., 497 U.S. 116, 131 (“Once [the Court] has determined a statute’s clear meaning, [it] adhere[s] to that determination under the doctrine of stare decisis, and we judge an agency’s later interpretation of the statute against our prior determination of the statute’s meaning.”).

-The legislative history confirms that Congress understood that the FPC’s jurisdiction over transmissions in interstate commerce would include transmissions for bundled retail sales.
+The legislative history confirms that Congress understood that the FPC’s jurisdiction over transmission in interstate commerce would include transmission for bundled retail sales.
 As one witness noted, at the time of passage of the FPA about 17% of electric transmission were interstate, almost all for bundled sales at retail:

 It has already been shown in these hearings that only approximately 17 percent of the energy generated is transmitted in interstate commerce, and it has been stated before you that not more than 1 to 2 percent of this 17 percent is actually sold at wholesale for resale, the remaining portion of the 17 percent being energy which is merely passed by the same company or companies across State lines without any wholesale sales.

 Hearings on S. 1725 at 730 (statement of H. Lester Hooker).
 Congress understood that its unambiguous language was conferring jurisdiction over the entire 17%.
-See S. Rep. 74-621, at 17, 19 (1935) (noting, in its discussion of the purposes of federal regulation, that 17.8 percent of 1933 transmissions were in interstate commerce and making no distinction within this category); H.R Rep. 74-1318, at 7, 27 (1935) (same).
+See S. Rep. 74-621, at 17, 19 (1935) (noting, in its discussion of the purposes of federal regulation, that 17.8 percent of 1933 transmission were in interstate commerce and making no distinction within this category); H.R Rep. 74-1318, at 7, 27 (1935) (same).

 In the Orders under review, FERC inserted into the statute an exclusion of transmission for bundled retail sales, explaining that it saw a need for line-drawing, and the D.C.
 Circuit deferred to FERC.
 As the court summarized the matter: